RenderKit/embree/doc/src/api/rtcIsSYCLDeviceSupported.md

 #### EXIT STATUS

 The function returns true if the SYCL device is supported by Embree, and false otherwise.
+On failure an error code is set that can get queried using `rtcGetDeviceError`.

 #### SEE ALSO